jorgefranconunes/tea/00README-developers.txt

 Preparing the Development Environment
 =====================================

-These instructions apply to unix environments.
+These instructions apply to unix-like environments.
 If you really want to develop under windows you should have Cygwin (http://www.cygwin.com/) installed on your system, or use a Java IDE.

-(If you want to use the Eclipse Java IDE, please read the file named 00README-developer-eclipse.txt, and stop reading this file here).
+If you want to use the Eclipse Java IDE, please read the file named 00README-developer-eclipse.txt, and stop reading this file here.

+If you want to use the Netbeans Java IDE, please read the file named 00README-developer-netbeans.txt, and stop reading this file here.

 1. Fetch the source tree from the Subversion repository.

+Read the section "Guide to the Source Tree" below for more information on the layout.

 2. Create the "Makefile.conf" file.